skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 }
 ```

-Now make sure to go back to the top of the file and declare your function protoypes so that the compiler does not compain:
+Make sure to go back to the top of the file and declare your function protoypes so that the compiler does not complain:

 ```
 void systick_setup(void);